Clayton Jacobson II: Early life

-Jacobson was born in Multnomah County Hospital, Portland, Oregon, on October 12, 1933, to Clayton Jacobson and Sarah Fauntelle Shrock.
+Jacobson was born in Multnomah County Hospital, Portland, Oregon, in 1933, to Clayton Jacobson and Sarah Fauntelle Shrock.
 The Jacobson family had mostly moved to the American West Coast by the early 1930s after having originally immigrated to Northfield, Minnesota, from Norway.
 By the mid-1940s Jacobson, his parents and his sister, Carmen, had made their way to what they referred to as the promised land, Southern California.
-In addition to his studies in physics and engineering while at Manual Arts High School and Los Angeles City College, Jacobson spent much of his time bodybuilding, street racing and working at an automotive garage.
+Meanwhile, an addition to his studies in physics and engineering while at Manual Arts High School and Los Angeles City College, Jacobson spent much of his time bodybuilding, street racing, and working at an automotive garage.

 Having had a strong fascination with airplane seats and flying while growing up, Jacobson joined the Marine Corps Reserve (Air Corps) in an effort to work closely with the jets at Los Alamitos Army Airfield (formerly Los Alamitos Naval Airstation) and to learn drafting and jet engine technology.